DarkGhostHunter/FlowSdk/README.md

 [Flow](https://www.flow.cl) is a chilean payment gateway that acts as a middleman for Webpay Plus, Onepay, Servipag, Multicaja and CryptoCompra.

-With Flow, you don't have to register in each service and comply with each of their SDK.
-Flow will be in charge of the money collection and delivering to your commerce, whatever payment method the customer uses (and you want to enable).
+With Flow, you don't have to register in each service and comply with each of their SDK, APIs or contracts.
+Flow will be in charge of the money collection and delivering to your commerce, whatever payment method the customer uses (and you want to enable), through a single common interface.

 ## Requirements